The Maraetai Trail

 The Trail!

 As you near the end of the trail you’ll enter the tranquil town of Mangakino via a pathway through the Mangakino Golf Club, a 9-hole course with picturesque views of Lake Maraetai and the surrounding forests.
-The trail ends at the Mangakino Lakefront Reserve where you can relax at the quirky Bus Stop Cafe, a unique converted 1972 Bedford bus with stunning views across the lake.
-Grab a fabulous coffee and enjoy traditional kiwi fare in the laid-back atmosphere while you watch the power boats, wakeboarders and waterskiers racing across the lake.
+The trail ends at the Mangakino Lakefront Reserve.
+Stop and enjoy the laid-back atmosphere while you watch the power boats, wakeboarders and waterskiers racing across the lake.
 While you’re in Mangakino Village, take a stroll around the township that has no traffic and no traffic lights, and enjoy a bite to eat and a refreshment at the local cafes and restaurants.
 And if you’re looking for something a little different to do, play a round of Disc Golf at the Mangakino Disc Golf Course – where instead of a ball and clubs, players throw a plastic disc (or “Frisbee”) into a standing metal basket.
 It’s fun for everyone and you can rent discs from the local Four Square in Mangakino.

 Eat & Sleep